Experiment in International Living: Applications

 As part of the application process, students must submit a letter (in either English, Spanish, or French, depending on the location of the program) to a prospective host family.
 The letter and a profile filled out by the applicant are used by the local homestay representative to match students with a family.
 Students apply online.

 Scholarships

 In 2018, The Experiment and its partner organizations awarded nearly $2 million in scholarships.
-This support comes from The Experiment’s generous network of alumni, individual donors, foundations, and corporations.
-The Experiment is committed to providing participants from diverse socioeconomic backgrounds with access to our immersive international programs.
+This support comes from The Experiment’s network of alumni, individual donors, foundations, and corporations.
 Most of The Experiment’s scholarships are need-based, and range from $250 to $2,200.